Kcils360/InsertionSort/README.md

 # InsertionSort

 https://www.w3resource.com/csharp-exercises/searching-and-sorting-algorithm/searching-and-sorting-algorithm-exercise-6.php

 Resource to learn what it was

 https://gist.github.com/JerryBian/3214156

-Recource to learn the code
+Resource to learn the code

 I first had to learn what an insertion sort was.  once I understood what the final product should look like I searched for some code that I could understand how it was working.